PlasmaHH/vdb/README.md

 defaults to `<+{offset:<{maxlen}}>:` where `offset` is the offset value and `maxlen` is the maximum width of an integer encountered while parsing the current listing.

 ![](img/disassemble.png)

+In case your tree view is very wide, you might like setting the option `vdb-asm-tree-prefer-right` to make the arrows prefer being more on the right side.
 #### `dis/d`
 Outputs the disassembler just like the plain format, additionally creates a `dis.dot` file that will contain a dotty representation of what we think might be basic blocks and (conditional) jump instructions.
+It will also try to start dot with the command specified in `vdb-asm-`

 The following example is the same as the disassembler listing above.
 It doesn't use the `r` and `t` showspecs for brevity.